dtwelch/resilientL/README.md

 # resilientL

-Resilient LL parsing.
-This repo contains an "IDE Amenable" earley parser and lexer for a small language called ***L***.
+Resilient LL parsing implementation using features of JDK22.
+The parser and lexer are designed to be "IDE Amenable" -- targeting a small language called ***L***.

 Follows [this](https://github.com/matklad/resilient-ll-parsing/tree/master)